-If you’ve read my post on Fear Factor Foods in Cambodia, you’ll get an ample eyeful of things I’ve collected from walking the streets of Phnom Penh.
+If you’ve read my post on Fear Factor Foods in Cambodia, you’ll get an ample eyeful of things I’ve photographed from the streets of Phnom Penh.
 It’s enough of a culture shock to make you question Cambodian food.
 Rest assured, Cambodia has many restaurants and foreigner-friendly food too.
 By why take pictures of that?

 Medical Facilities & Services

 Medical facilities in Phnom Penh seemed basic for locals walking in off the streets.
 From hospital care centers to dentists, if you don’t have to get sick in Phnom Penh, then I wouldn’t.
 Pharmacies are your best bet to catch your medical needs early on.
 I can’t promise anything after that.

 Cambodians certainly aren’t as creative as the Vietnamese, with stackable items all perfectly balanced on a motorbike.
 Phnom Penhers love their motorbikes, but are much more relaxed about transporting things in normal means.
 Still, here’s a couple of interesting ways of moving things around.

 In Cambodia, there’s a contemporary western look worn in daily lifestyle.
 The style is modern, simple and semi conservative, despite the warm weather.
 For formal or traditional celebrations, Khmer dress customs are fancier and Khmer.